Skip to main content

 frontend:

-image: ${FRONTEND_IMAGE:-europe-west1-docker.pkg.dev/navigara-images/prod/vision-fe:${NAVIGARA_VERSION}}
+image: ${FRONTEND_IMAGE:-europe-docker.pkg.dev/navigara-images/public/vision-fe:${NAVIGARA_VERSION}}

 container_name: navigara-frontend